 If an asset's carrying amount is increased as a result of a revaluation, the increase shall be recognised in other comprehensive income and accumulated in equity in other reserves.
 However, the increase shall be recognised in profit or loss to the extent that it reverses a revaluation decrease of the same asset previously recognised in profit or loss.
-If an asset's carrying amount is decreased as a result of a revaluation, the decrease shall be recognised in other comprehensive income to the extent of any credit balance existing in the revaluation surplus in respect of that asset.
+If an asset's carrying amount is decreased as a result of a revaluation, the decrease shall be recognised in profit or loss.
+However, the decrease shall be recognised in other comprehensive income to the extent of any credit balance existing in the revaluation surplus in respect of that asset.
 The decrease recognised in other comprehensive income reduces the amount accumulated in other reserves in the equity.